MIT Executive MBA

 MIT Executive MBA students tap into MIT’s deep roots in innovation and management, learning from faculty who are world-renowned experts in their fields.

 Our curriculum integrates data-driven analytical methods and the fundamentals of business management with an Action Learning-based approach to executive-level management education.
-Through this scientific approach to management, students learn research-based tools and acquire the skills and the credibility to lead change across their organization and across their industry.
+Through this scientific approach, you’ll learn research-based tools and acquire the skills and credibility to lead change across your organization and industry.

 Weekend Sessions

-There are 26 weekend sessions (spaced two-to-three weeks apart) that meet all-day Friday and Saturday.
-These sessions provide iterative engagement with the program courses and an opportunity for students to collaborate with classmates from a diversity of backgrounds and industries.
+There are 26 weekend sessions (occurring every two to three weeks) that meet all day Friday and Saturday.
+These sessions provide iterative engagement with academic subjects and an opportunity for you to collaborate with classmates from a diversity of backgrounds and industries.
+Up to three weekends may transition to fully-remote as part of our pilot flexibility program.

 View core curriculum courses and sample topics